rahul6/movie-trailer-website/README.md

 The default browser should launch a new tab displaying the movie trailer website.

 ## Extra Features Description

-The following features were implemented to gain an extra credit from Udacity:

 * Added the storyline of the movie to the website.
 * Added the release date to the Movie class, which is also displayed on the website.